foomprep/robby.nvim/README.md

 ## WARNING!!!
 This plugin generates code and writes directly to the current file, sometimes editing and rewriting the entire file.
-Make sure that you are using it to edit/generate code for a project that has version control like `git`.
+Make sure that you are using it to edit/generate code for a project that has `git`.

 The basic workflow is that you generate a new function or make an edit and then either `rewind` the change or commit and move incrementally in this way.  `Robby` has a `rewind` command that is just syntactic sugar for `git restore .`.